APA - The Engineered Wood Association has introduced the seventh article in its Builder Tips series of publications:

 5. Stand on the panel over the framing near the fastener location to ensure contact with framing while driving fasteners.
 Fasteners should be driven flush with the panel surface.
 Avoid standing between framing, which can induce panel deflection.

-6. For improved performance, consider thicker roof sheathing panels, panel edge clips, or panels with tongue-and-groove edges.
+6. Sheathing thickness: For improved performance, consider thicker panels.
+Also consider panel edge clips, or panels with tongue-and-groove edges.

 7. A 1/8-inch space between adjacent panel end and edge joints is recommended, unless the panel manufacturer indicates otherwise.
 Check building code requirements for installation of panel edge clips.
 Edge clip requirements depend on the relationship of the panel Span Rating to the actual distance between roof framing.